Roberto99-ops/ing-sw-2021-Molgora-Magistrali-Liut_Aymar/README.md

        N.B.
-       The CLI it's been studied to work with "DejaVu sans mono for Powerline" font (font size depends by your screen size; if you are form IntelliJ spaceline should be set to 0.8), so before starting you have to install it on you PC or it could be bad visualize (you can find the font here https://github.com/michele-bertoni/W10JavaCLI.git, just download it, run and set it as default font in the program you're using).
+       The CLI it's been studied to work with "DejaVu sans mono for Powerline" font (font size depends by your screen size; if you are form IntelliJ spaceline should be set to 0.8), so before starting you have to install it on your PC or it could be bad visualized (you can find the font here https://github.com/michele-bertoni/W10JavaCLI.git, just download it, run and set it as default font in the program you're using).